Deploy Azure Database for PostgreSQL Server Group Clusters

 Frequently Asked Questions

-How do I create a point-in-time restore cluster?
+How do I create a point-in-time restore of my cluster?

 How do I create a read replica cluster?

-No, enableGeoBackup can only be configured at cluster creation time.
+No, enableGeoBackup can only be configured during cluster creation and cannot be changed afterward.

 Using a different cloud?